phil-opp/blog_os/blog/content/second-edition/posts/10-heap-allocation/index.md

 [`Result::expect`]: https://doc.rust-lang.org/core/result/enum.Result.html#method.expect

 We now have a mapped heap memory region that is ready to be used.
 The `Box::new` call still uses our old `Dummy` allocator, so you will still see the "out of memory" error when you run it.
-Let's fix this by creating some proper allocators.
+Let's fix this by using a proper allocator.

-## The LinkedListAllocator Crate
+## Using an Allocator Crate

 TODO